tii-racing/drone-racing-msgs/README.md

 # drone-racing-msgs

-This repo is part of the [Drone Racing](https://github.com/Drone-Racing/drone-racing) project.
-See the wiki on the main repo for installation/usage/examples.

 ## Description

 This package contains the ROS2 interfaces definitions of the Drone Racing stack.
 Building this package generates all the required ROS2 custom messages.